• HOME

 The REIT playbook: Scaling EV charging across residential portfolios

-By Meghan Wilson Senior Manager, Sustainability - The Daniels Corporation, Fay Yachetti Director, Optimization & Sustainability - Skyline Group of Companies
+By Meghan Wilson Senior Manager, Sustainability - The Daniels Corporation, Thomas Martin Director of Technical Sales, SWTCH Energy, Fay Yachetti Director, Optimization & Sustainability - Skyline Group of Companies

 For major real estate groups, EV charging is moving from a useful amenity to an asset.
 Leading REITs are now using charging infrastructure to strengthen retention, attract premium tenants and boost property value.
 This session brings together executives to discuss how large portfolios are scaling charging across buildings, managing demand with waitlists and pricing models and making the economics work.
 Learn how the multifamily sector is turning EV charging from a cost centre into a long-term competitive advantage.